 The Curtin University Early Childhood Centre provides nurturing, learning-focused programs based on play for the children of Curtin students, staff and the wider community.
-It’s located on the Bentley Campus and caters for children five years old and under.
+It’s located on the Perth Campus and caters for children five years old and under.

 The quality of care in the centre is based on respect for each child and assisting children to build trust in others and themselves.
 The centre provides a warm and caring environment where your child can learn and grow.
 The curriculum is designed to assist children to become lifelong learners.

 All staff have qualifications in children’s services or education, and all the children’s rooms have a number of staff providing care and education to the children.
 Two early childhood teachers provide a kindergarten program to three- to five-year-old preschool areas.

 The Centre offers places for children under two years old in two nurseries.
 There are also two groups for two- to three-year-old children, and two groups for three- to five-year-old children.

 As demand for the centre is high, priority is given to Curtin students and staff.

 Generally, the opening hours are Monday to Friday, 7:30am to 6:00pm.

 As all children must have left by 6:00pm, we request parents to collect their children by 5:50pm so they can have an informative handover from the Educators about their child’s day.